-The Virus-X project targets selected microbial ecosystems to find and analyse new virus genomes and identify new gene products useful for biotechnological applications.
-A large number of academic and industrial partners (Matis, Bio-Prodict BV, ArcticZymes, SARomics Biostructures, A&A Biotechnology, Pasteur Institute, University of Bergen, Bielefeld University, Blaise-Pascal University, Max Plank Institute, University of Gdansk, Durham University, University of Stuttgart, Lund University) are involved in various aspects of the project.
+The Virus-X project targets selected microbial ecosystems to find and analyze new virus genomes and identify new gene products useful for biotechnological applications.
+Many academic and industrial partners (Matis, Bio-Prodict BV, ArcticZymes, SARomics Biostructures, A&A Biotechnology, Pasteur Institute, University of Bergen, Bielefeld University, Blaise-Pascal University, Max Plank Institute, University of Gdansk, Durham University, University of Stuttgart, Lund University) are involved in various aspects of the project.
 These include environmental sampling and metagenome sequencing; annotation & Structure-Function characterization using bioinformatics tools; cloning, expression & purification of chosen proteins; activity screening; crystallization and X-ray structure determination.
 By contributing to the structural characterization of the identified proteins, SARomics Biostructures contributes to several of the project’s main scientific objectives, among which are:

 • Elucidating the function of hypothetical genes and orphan gene products

 • Discovering novel genes and viral enzymes for specific applications

 • In-depth studies on the structure-function relationships of the viral enzymes